 - Learn why It is important to understand the transmission of the virus, the signs, symptoms, complications, prevention, treatment, and what to do if you are diagnosed with the 2019-nCoV.

-- We also have identified frequently asked questions adapted from the Centers for Disease Control and Prevention (CDC).
+- We also have identified frequently asked questions.

-The Coronavirus has received noticeable attention over the past two months, because of the unknown strain of Coronavirus.
-According to the Aljazeera report, more than 14,500 cases have been reported worldwide, and most of them in China’s Hubei province.
+The Coronavirus has received noticeable attention over the past three months, because of the unknown strain of Coronavirus (COVID-19).

 Signs and Symptoms